edgedb/edgedb-js/docs/queries.rst

 When using the queries generator, you may be tempted to declare the same parameter in multiple places.
 However, it's better practice to declare it once by assigning it to a variable in a :ref:`with block <ref_eql_with_params>` and reference that variable in the rest of your query.
+This way you avoid mismatched types in your declarations, such as forgetting to mark them all as :ref:`optional<>`.

 Check out the :ref:`EdgeQL docs <ref_edgeql>` to learn more about writing queries.